GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 # Activate your environment
 conda activate new_cow_env

-cowpy "Hello from my Script!"
+cowpy "Hello from my script!"
 ```

 Change the permission of your script to make it executable and run it.